carmand03/chinese-students-us-mobility/README.md

 -   `Provinces_1912-1931.dbf`
 -   `Provinces_1912-1931.prj`

-The notebook also copies optional sidecar files when available.
-It recognizes an uploaded duplicate named `Provinces_1912-1931(1).shp`.

 The historical layer is read with `pyshp` and reprojected to WGS84 with `pyproj`; GeoPandas is not required.